-• This section outlines the steps that need to be taken to contain the potential outbreak.

-- These topics include Infection Prevention and Control, Resident Restrictions, Visitors, Volunteers, Specimen Collection, etc. - Overview of the roles and responsibilities for managing the potential outbreak.
+- This section outlines the steps that need to be taken to contain the potential outbreak. - Includes information on Infection Prevention and Control, Resident Restrictions, Visitors, Volunteers, Specimen Collection, etc. - Includes an overview of the roles and responsibilities for managing the potential outbreak.